calebrob6/land-cover/README.md

 - Change `train_model_landcover.py` to save models without the superres loss, jaccard loss, or Lambda layers as these can cause problems with saving/loading in different versions.
 - Create a test script that computes accuracy on the fly without saving model results.
-- Make it easy to target other label sets (e.g instead of 4-class classification).